 It's history of failure.

-Whatever name you give it, whatever manifestation it takes on, the idea that the horrible rich people have too much money, and we're gonna take their money and we're gonna redistribute it, we're gonna provide you and guarantee you government job, government uh paid leave, government vacations, government healthy food, government health care, uh, government retirement.
+Whatever name you give it, whatever manifestation it takes on, the idea that the horrible rich people have too much money and we're going to take their money and we're going to redistribute it.

-You know, there's a wow, I don't, I don't, I don't have any more fear, anxiety, or worry for the rest of my life.
+You know, there's a, wow, I don't have any more fear, anxiety, or worry for the rest of my life.

-My government's gonna take care of that for me.
+My government's going to take care of that for me.

-And the gut check on this for everybody, we have to look beyond the words, the false promises, Because the one the one thing I learned studying this for this chapter on socialism, and I've discussed over the years, is that there are always promises that will never ever be fulfilled.
+And the gut check on this for everybody, we have to look beyond the words, the false promises, because the one thing I learned studying for this chapter on socialism, and I've discussed over the years, is that there are always promises that will never, ever be fulfilled, ever.

 It's unsustainable.